-Although it can be overwhelming, when tackled one step at a time, DCAA compliant time tracking can become less tedious and help avoid large penalties for your firm.
+Although it can be overwhelming, when tackled one step at a time, DCAA compliant time tracking software can become less tedious and help avoid large penalties for your firm.

-DCAA Timekeeping Guidelines
+DCAA Timekeeping Requirements

-1. Start with Documentation
+1. Start With Documentation

 A formal policy or procedure document detailing the steps for accurate timekeeping must be provided to all employees, including those who are not directly working on the government project.
 Everyone must also receive a formal or informal review time-tracking training annually to stay up to date.